11Customs/Vault/docs/projects/Signature 1.0.md

 ![Imgur](https://i.imgur.com/gANbDda.png)
 ___

 Signature 1.0 is our first foray into the world of professional mousepads.
+The idea was to make a quality, jacquard pad, make it realatively affordable and create a lot of art variations.